The Emmy nominations were proof of impact, not the impact itself.

 The Golden Globes' feature on the true story behind the show makes clear that Feldman and the creators agreed early that the adaptation would depart from her life.
 Esty Shapiro is not a documentary stand-in for Feldman.
 The Berlin music-school storyline, in particular, turns the memoir into a more cinematic coming-of-age structure.
 That invention annoyed some viewers who wanted stricter realism, but it also explains the show's wider reach.

-The creators were not simply translating trauma from page to screen.
+The creators were doing more than translating trauma from page to screen.
 They were building a drama about voice, self-invention, and the difficult glamour of starting over.

 That helps explain why the show traveled so far beyond specifically Jewish audiences.